Colorful Flowers at Sentosa

 On an end note, Be Green and remember the saying “Leave Only Footsteps Behind” or words to that effect.

-• Don’t light any fire without precautions (there are burnt out patches of trees there)
+• Don’t light any fire (in the past, there are burnt out patches of trees there)

 • Don’t take anything you don’t need